DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateStatefulSetByImage.md

 ### Input Yaml

-Referring to the yaml template below, create a stateful payload named `test-mysql-123-mysql`.
+Referring to the yaml template below, create a stateful workload named `test-mysql-123-mysql`.

 ??? note "Click to view the YAML content"